tomorrow00/Protein-Classification-for-Kaggle/README.md

 # Kaggle Protein Classification

-contain resnet, bcnn based on resnet, inception v3, densenet and one custom net
+contain several pretrained network including resnet, inception and densenet

+build a new network called BCNN based on VGG16

-based on bninception
+final submission based on bninception

 highest score on public leaderboard is 0.505